SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/group.md

 ---
+# group by NAICS, sum across county
 ---

 ## Split-apply-combine

 A very common data manipulation procedure is doing some "group-wise" operations on a dataset and combing the results for each group into a single table.
-For example, say you need to count the number of individuals *of each species* observed in the winter of 1990.
+For example, say you need to sum the number of employees *in each state* observed in the health care sector?

 ===